rjhdev/ssinc-challange/README.md

 This project creates a docker image of a golang application.
 Using terraform it also instantiates an ECR and ECS instances to store the image for use in the ECS cluster running on an EC2 instance.
-The controller to abstract the commands used to run terraform and other taks will be in the form of a makefile.
+The controller to abstract the commands used to run terraform and other tasks will be in the form of a makefile.

 ## Requirements